wiktordablju/wiktordablju/README.md

 # 🕸️ dablju

-Hello, I am a recent graduate from technical school, awaiting to commence my studies in computer science.
+Hello, I have recently graduated from technical school and have already started my studies in computer science at the Silesian University of Technology.
 I aspire to work as a fullstack developer or pursue an academic career in the future.
 Currently, I use this GitHub as a personal "journal" to track my coding progress.
 Most of the repositories here are projects or lessons from my technical school days, or my "sandboxes" for learning various things.

 ---
 ## My tech stack: